Welcome Home

 Location: Angell Field, Kalamazoo College Athletic Field Complex

-Kalamazoo College vs. Alma College.
+Kalamazoo College vs. The University of Olivet.
 Please visit the Kalamazoo College Home Football Game Day page for information on admission/tickets, parking and more.
-Wear your black and orange to the game.
+Wear your orange and black to the game.

 Location: Room 103, Dewing Hall